shenzhiy21/ClosestPair/README.md

 The program supports the points to be randomly generated, or decided by the user.

-Two algoriths are implemented, and you can choose either one of them to find the closest pair :)
+Two algorithms are implemented, and you can choose either one of them to find the closest pair :)

 ## Structure